Periodic sentence

 A periodic sentence is a sentence with a stylistic device featuring syntactical subordination to a single main idea, which usually is not complete until the very end of the sentence.
 The periodic sentence emphasizes its main idea by placing it at the end, following all the subordinate clauses and other modifiers that support the principal idea.
 According to Merriam-Webster, the linguistic sense of the periodic sentence term was coined circa 1928, but there is evidence of its usage in a separate sense dating from 1766.

 Characteristics

 A periodic sentence unfolds gradually, so that the thought contained in the subject/verb group only emerges at the sentence's conclusion.
 It is used mostly in what in oratory is called the grand style.
 It is the opposite of the loose sentence, also continuous or running style, where the subject and verb are introduced at the beginning of the sentence.
 Periodic sentences often rely on hypotaxis, whereas running sentences are typified by parataxis.

 Cicero is generally considered to be the master of the periodic sentence.

-In English literature, Jane Austen provides perhaps the finest examples of periodic sentences.
-The opening sentence of Pride and Prejudice - "It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife" - pierces to the heart of Mrs Bennet's character as well as the very difficult social circumstances of her daughters on which the story is founded.
-And the opening sentence of Emma - "Emma Woodhouse, handsome, clever, and rich, with a comfortable home and happy disposition, seemed to unite some of the best blessings of existence; and had lived nearly twenty-one years in the world with very little to distress or vex her" - similarly encapsulates the essence of the protagonist's character which drives the plot.
+Periodic sentences can be used to draw suspense and build curiosity via enticing the reader until a climatic point— the reveal of the sentence's main subject or verb.